 Millionaire Messenger by Brendon Bruchard

 This is a classic tale of how to build a personal brand that makes money while helping others succeed (win-win!).
 Bruchard teaches the best way to do that is to package your knowledge and advice into a variety of products (ebooks, consulting, workshops, etc).
 While I’m leary of some of the hype and don’t see myself ever even wanting to become a personal power brand, I did appreciate the encouragement to take my knowledge and find ways to package that in different ways.
-This is bearing itself out in my podcast and a freelancing e-book that’s in the works.

 These next two aren’t business books, but I couldn’t do a recommended reading list and not include them.
 If you’re an aspiring writer, these are wonderful books: